 The club gathers information on cutlery-making thanks to the participation of blade connoisseurs.
 If you wish to discuss a topic dear to your heart, feel free to write to us.

 The sound of clapping at the close of Laguiole knife is well known.
 It belongs to the knives' history.
-These knives were not with bladestop.
-The blade striking quickly blunt the spring in short time.
-Therefore people have to sharpen the blade very often.
+Knives in those days were not equipped with bladestops.
+Repeatedly striking the spring too quickly blunted the blades.
+Therefore people had to sharpen them very often.

 To avoid this, the current beautiful Laguiole have a locking system to protect the blade.
 A small piece of metal is inserted into the spring at the heel.
-The edge of the blade won't hit abruptly the spring at closing.
+The edge of the blade no longer sharply hits the spring at closing.
 The sound of clapping is softened but the blade is better protected.

 A beautiful Laguiole knife should also "ponceter."
 To check the bladestop, you just need to press slightly the closed blade.
-You feel a slight stretch which proves the good balance of the blade tension and spring.
-Turning the knife back you will also see the blade centered in the middle of the two plates.
+You should feel a slight give which proves the good balance of the blade and spring tension.
+Turning the knife over will also show the blade centered in the middle of the two plates.